-This Community tool how-to covers the basics of how to access the App Store from the Modeler and provides examples of how to add a widget and a module to your application.
+This Mendix community tool how-to covers the basics of how to access the App Store from the Desktop Modeler and provides examples of how to add a widget and a module to your application.

 This how-to will teach you how to do the following:

 - Install content from the App Store via the Modeler

-- Download widgets and modules from the App Store in the Modeler
+- Download widgets and modules from the App Store in the Desktop Modeler

-- Find widgets and modules downloaded from the App Store in the Modeler
+- Find widgets and modules downloaded from the App Store in the Desktop Modeler

-- Use other App Store content in the Modeler
+- Use other App Store content in the Desktop Modeler

 Before starting this how-to, make sure you have completed the following prerequisites:

 - Familiarize yourself with the App Store Overview

-To download content from the App Store via the Modeler, follow these steps:
+To download content from the App Store via the Desktop Modeler, follow these steps:

-- Open the Modeler and log in with your Mendix account credentials.
+- Open the Desktop Modeler and log in with your Mendix account credentials.

 - Open the project in which you would like to install a component.

-Click App Store in the menu bar to open the App Store in the Modeler:
+Click App Store in the menu bar to open the App Store in the Desktop Modeler:

 On the App Store overview page, you can browse and search for a project or component you want to use in your project.
 Use the Search bar to find a specific project or component.
 You can also filter the content with the Categories in order to get a general view of what is available to download.